 Smuggler gangs steal back their two tons of tea from the Crown Revenue.

-Contraband owned by the Hawkhurst Gang and other Chichester smugglers was seized in 1747, and was taken to Poole Customs House for safekeeping.
+Contraband owned by the Hawkhurst Gang and other Chichester smugglers was seized in 1747 and taken to Poole Customs House for safekeeping.
 A group of thirty smugglers from Chichester joined forces with seven members of the Hawkhurst Gang to ride to Poole and reclaim the goods.

 As there was no resistance put up at the Customs House, the smugglers were able to carry away two tons of tea.
 After stopping for breakfast at Fordingbridge in Hampshire, they dispersed the goods throughout the southern counties.
 There was a long search for the smugglers, and eventually, one of them was apprehended in 1748.

-The public were shocked by the barbarity of their deaths.
-When the gang were finally caught they were brought to trial at a special Court held in Chichester’s Guildhall on January 16, 1749.
+The public was shocked by the barbarity of their deaths.
+When the gang were finally caught, they were brought to trial at a special Court held in Chichester’s Guildhall on January 16, 1749.
 Seven members of the smuggling gang were tried and sentenced to hang the day following their trial.

 As a warning to other smugglers, their bodies were placed at various sites around the major routes to Chichester and the stone was put up at the Broyle, where it now stands.